On inverse problem with phase retrieval for an inclined line in the parabolic approximation: Inverse problem

-A solution of system (\ref{2p}) will approximate the initial amplitude although, as it will be seen below, matrix $\mathbf{M}$ has often a high condition number and therefore solutions of (\ref{2p}) are unstable thus requiring an additional constraint to select the correct solution.
-Such a constraint can be provided by equation (\ref{2e1}) for the transversal derivative of the initial amplitude.
-It can be transformed in the same way as (\ref{2e}) by setting $z=0$, replacing $\zeta\to-\zeta$ and introducing $z=-z''$ and then reduced to a discrete linear algebraic system similar to (\ref{2p})
+A solution of system (\ref{2p}) will approximate the initial amplitude, although, as it will be seen below, matrix $\mathbf{M}$ has often a high condition number.
+This high condition number means that some regularization method should be used.
+One possibility is to solve the Euler system corresponding to \eqref{2p} instead with an additional small regularizing term \cite{liu2018geophysical}.